Walking the Talk for Dementia

 Following the walk, the experience culminated in a symposium to highlight the diverse narratives of those who had taken part.
 Seventy individuals shared the story of dementia as they experienced it, emphasizing how the walk itself had provided new insights that led them to revise some of the presentations written before the journey.
 The symposium provided participants with a space for mutual discovery, learning, and reflection.
 The walk itself attracted the attention of national news outlets and international organizations, with a filmmaker capturing the walk in real time.
 Such coverage serves to invigorate the global conversation about dementia, empowering those impacted to share their story.

 “Walking the Talk for Dementia” has continued to connect and bridge conversations beyond Santiago in Spain to countries as far apart as Singapore and the Netherlands.
 The relationships forged during the walk continue to grow, resulting in further gatherings and collaborations among the participants.
-Following the success of the project in 2023, Fernando and his colleagues are already planning to hold a similar “Walk the Talk for Dementia” event in 2024.
+Following the success of the project in 2023, Fernando and his colleagues held a similar “Walk the Talk for Dementia” event in 2024.

 The Initiatives